VANRao-Stack/cantorProject/README.md

 In this project we have used the approach introduced by Maziar Raissi, Paris Perdikaris and George Em Karniadakis in their paper, Physics Informed Deep Learning (Part I): Data-driven Solutions of Nonlinear Partial Differential Equations (see citations at the bottom).

-### Contributions
+### Blog Post
-The approach mentioned here is heavily based on the code I found [here](https://github.com/okada39/pinn_wave).
-I mostly added GPU utilization as well as first order optimizers for faster convergence.
-I also came up with a cool name for the package:)

-You could also read more about solving differential equations using Neural Nets at my blog post here: [Neural Networks and Differential Equations](https://vanrao.medium.com/neural-networks-and-differential-equations-aa13887f4801)
+I also recently wrote an entire blog post covering the usage of Neural Nets here: [Neural Networks and Differential Equations](https://vanrao.medium.com/neural-networks-and-differential-equations-aa13887f4801)

 ## Table of Content